sagemath/trac_to_gh/Issue 1865.md

 # Issue 1865: notebook -- after restart output of first evaluation is not displayed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1865

 Original creator: was